HandsOnDataViz/book/docs/HandsOnDataViz.md

 names should contain only *alphanumeric* characters (a-z, A-Z, 0-9) or dashes (-).

+Subheaders must have unique names or IDs to avoid Bookdown errors about duplicated references.
+To avoid this issue for repeated subheaders (such as “Summary”), at the end of each chapter insert a third-level summary subhead, but insert a unique ID that matches each chapter number, like
+this: `### Summary {- #summary17}`

 A special header in this book is the unnumbered header beginning with `(APPENDIX)`, which indicates that all chapters appearing afterwards are appendices.
 According to